Contact a lawyer now

 How Long After a Divorce Can You Remarry in Canada?

-Two Parties are Not Agreed:
+Two Parties Are Not Agreed:

 No-fault Divorce:

 In the case of a no-fault divorce, it takes a very long time to get a divorce.
 As there is no reason for separation, they need to stay one year mandatorily separately according to the divorce law of Canada.
-After spending that time, then the spouses need to make the final decisions.
-That is why, if your one is a no-fault divorce, we can say it will take more than one year to remarry.
+After spending that time, the spouses need to make the final decisions.
+That is why, if your divorce is a no-fault divorce, we can say it will take more than one year to remarry.

 Property Division: